 In addition to my faith being rocked, I had been feeling horribly hurt, betrayed and let down by God and those who claimed the name, “Christian,” and had just received word of my father’s death when it happened.
 I broke; immediately spiraling out of control into critical depression and hopelessness.
 Later I came to understand I had a major breakdown so severe it seriously impacted me physically, mentally, emotionally and spiritually—unable to function enough to care for my family.
 I experienced what it meant to be a “basket case”; I had also arrived at a life-changing crossroad.

-I knew instinctively i could not continue going forward on the path I was on.
-So I was confronted with a critical choice: do I turn one way and grudgingly recommit myself to follow Christ in spite of feeling betrayed by Him?
-Or do I turn in the opposite direction, calling it quits on God and the Church put Christ behind me and just live life where it takes me?
+I knew instinctively I could no longer continue on the path I was on.
+My hurt and pain with all things “God” went massively deep.
+So I was confronted with a critical choice: do I turn one way and grudgingly recommit myself to follow Christ in spite of how I felt about him and his people?
+Or do I turn in the opposite direction, calling it quits on God and the Church?
+Why not just walk away from it all, and escape the pain by putting them all behind me and just live life the best I could—wherever it took me?

 Thankfully though, even though I was giving up on God, he wasn’t giving up on me.

 In trying to choose which way to go, I found myself being confronted with some critical basic questions: “Did I still believe God exists?”
 I dug deep to be honest with myself before realizing the answer was a solid, “Yes.”
 Then I sensed the important question, “Then do you believe God can lie?”
 Again I dug deep to answer the question and soon realized I truly did believe He either could not or would not lie!